intel/ansible-intel-aws-mysql/README.md

 ## Installation of collection

-### Below are ways to `How to install and use it`
+### Deployment options

-1. **Case 1:-** When user's needs can be met with the default configuration, and they want to install a collection from Ansible Galaxy to the default location (as a third-party collection), it is recommended to use the following command:
+1. **Case 1:** When user's needs can be met with the default configuration, and they want to install a collection from Ansible Galaxy to the default location (as a third-party collection), it is recommended to use the following command:
     ```commandline
         ansible-galaxy  collection install <intel.ansible-intel-aws-mysql>
     ```

-2. **Case 2:-** When user's needs can't be met with the default configuration, wants to extend/modify existing configuration and flow, They can install collection using Ansible Galaxy in user's define location
+2. **Case 2:** When user's needs can't be met with the default configuration, wants to extend/modify existing configuration and flow, They can install collection using Ansible Galaxy in user's define location
    Use below approaches

    1.